 Applicability Justification This methodology comprises of activities to displace the use of non-renewable biomass by introducing renewable energy technologies.
 Examples of these technologies include, but are not limited to biogas stoves, solar cookers, passive solar homes, renewable energy based drinking water treatment technologies (e.g. sand filters followed by solar water disinfection; water boiling using renewable biomass).
 CPA included under this PoA will distribute stoves that will displace the use of non- renewable wood fuel (firewood and charcoal) with stoves that use [insert] as fuel, which is a renewable biomass.
 Project participants are able to show that non- renewable biomass has been used since 31 December 1989, using survey methods or referring to published literature, official reports or statistics.
 The project participant will evidence in each CPA that non-renewable biomass has been in use since 31 December 1989 using either published literature, official report or statistics.
 The methodology is applicable for technologies displacing use of non-renewable biomass by renewable energy The technologies implemented under this CPA will be energy efficient cook stoves that use [insert] which is a renewable biomass that will displace the use of wood fuel which is a non- renewable biomass used by the baseline stoves.
 The use of this methodology in a project activity under a programme of activities (PoA) is legitimate if the following leakages are estimated and accounted for, if required, on a sample basis using a 90/30 precision for the selection of samples, and accounted for: (a) Use of non-renewable woody biomass saved under the project activity to justify the baseline of other CDM project activities can also be a potential source of leakage.
-If this leakage assessment quantifies a portion of non-renewable woody biomass saved under the project activity that is then used as the baseline of other CDM project activities then By is adjusted to account for the quantified leakage; a) The CPA accounts for leakage that arises from non-renewable woody biomass saved under the CPA. referring to published literature, official reports or statistics.
-The methodology is applicable for technologies displacing use of non-renewable biomass by renewable energy The use of this methodology in a project activity under a programme of activities (PoA) is legitimate if the following leakages are estimated and accounted for, if required, on a sample basis using a 90/30 precision for the selection of samples, and accounted for: (a) Use of non-renewable woody biomass saved under the project activity to justify the baseline of other CDM project activities can also be a potential source of leakage.
-If this leakage assessment quantifies a portion of non- renewable woody biomass saved under the project activity that is then used as the baseline of other CDM project activities then By is adjusted to account for the quantified leakage; published literature, official report or sta The technologies implemented under twill be energy efficient cook stoves [insert] which is a renewable biomass displace the use of wood fuel which i renewable biomass used by the stoves. a) The CPA accounts for leakage the from non-renewable woody biomass under the CPA.
+If this leakage assessment quantifies a portion of non-renewable woody biomass saved under the project activity that is then used as the baseline of other CDM project activities then By is adjusted to account for the quantified leakage; (b) Increase in the use of non-renewable woody a) The CPA accounts for leakage that arises from non-renewable woody biomass saved under the CPA.

-biomass outside the project boundary to create non-renewable woody biomass baselines can also be a potential source of leakage.
+CDW-33C-FOR-DD-FORM biomass outside the project boundary to create non-renewable woody biomass baselines can also be a potential source of leakage.
 If this leakage assessment quantifies an increase in the use of non-renewable woody biomass outside the project boundary, then By is adjusted to account for the quantified leakage; b) Leakage arising from the increased use of non-renewable woody biomass is accounted for in the CPA. (c) As an alternative to subparagraphs (a) and (b), By can be multiplied by a net to gross adjustment factor of 0.95 to account for leakages, in which case surveys are not required. c) Applicable since the CPA applies the net to gross adjustment factor to account for leakages.
 The following further conditions apply for the value of fraction of non-renewable (fNRB) applied in a component project activity (CPA) of a PoA.
 The choice between (a) conduct own studies to determine the local fNRB value and then apply those values in the CPAs; and (b) use default national values approved by the Board; shall be made ex ante.
 A switch from national value i.e. choice (b) to sub-national values i.e. choice (a) is permitted, under the condition that the selected approach is consistently applied to all CPAs.
 The CPA applies (b) the use default national values approved by the Board.